nightmare4everr1/-Augmented-Reality-Teaching-ART-FYP-project-SECONDARY/README.md

 # Unity-Photon-AR-demo

-this is second part, go check this repository first [Augmented-Reality-Teaching-ART-FYP-project-MAIN]
+Hi this is second part, go check this repository first if you came here first [Augmented-Reality-Teaching-ART-FYP-project-MAIN]

-Project Won 1st Position in FIT 2017 held in Serena Islamabad for demonstrating proof of concept which has commercial potential

 ->Video Link For Project (starts at 2:00) https://drive.google.com/drive/folders/1sx2Bm7GgP7FZ7ydJLvnHGmbodAVkO43d